ZheyuanLi/solzy/README.md

 R Functions Written by Zheyuan Li (UserID 4891738) on Stack Overflow

 ```
-## you may need to first install package 'devtools' from CRAN
+## you may need to first install package 'remotes' from CRAN
-devtools::install_github("ZheyuanLi/solzy")
+remotes::install_github("ZheyuanLi/solzy")
 ```